 Georgians still actively practice Orthodox Christianity.
-Georgia adopted Christianity as its national religion in 326 AD – the second country in the world.
+Georgia adopted Christianity as its national religion in 326 AD – the second country in the world to do so.
 Majority of the population are Eastern Orthodox Christian.
 Despite the large Christian influence, Georgia is respectful towards other religions.
 The country has a number of Catholics, Armenian Apostolic and Muslims.

-There is a large variety of holy places found in Georgia – from the caves of the Vardzia Monastery, to the isolated Gergeti Trinity Church found on Erusheli Mountain.
-Visitors can explore historic sights like Svetitskhoveli Cathedral, which was built as far back as the 4th Century!
+There is a large variety of holy places found in Georgia – from the caves of the Vardzia Monastery to the isolated Gergeti Trinity Church found on Erusheli Mountain.
+Visitors can explore historic sights like Svetitskhoveli Cathedral, which was built as far back as the 11th century!
 Many tourists pilgrimage here to visit these holy places.

-There are three UNESCO sites in Georgia: Gelati Monastery, Mtskheta and all its historical monuments and the Upper Svaneti Region.
-The Gelati Monastery was built in 1106 and known as the hub of culture and intellect during the Middle Ages.
+There are three UNESCO sites in Georgia: Gelati Monastery, Mtskheta and all its historical monuments, and the Upper Svaneti Region.
+The Gelati Monastery was built in 1106 and was a hub of culture and intellect during the Middle Ages.
 The medieval complex is considered to be a masterpiece of the ‘Golden Age’ of Georgia.
 UNESCO declared it as a Heritage Site in 1994.

 The historical monuments of Mtskheta were declared UNESCO Heritage Sites in 1994.
-Mtskheta was the capital of the East Georgian Kingdom from 3-5 Century BC.
-This was also where Christianity was declared to be the national religion of Georgia in early 4th Century.
+Mtskheta was the capital of the East Georgian Kingdom from the 3rd to the 5th century BC.
+This was also where Christianity was declared to be the national religion of Georgia in the early 4th century.
 The notable sites include the Jvari Monastery and the Svetitskhoveli Cathedral.
 The surrounding area is also a heritage site.

-Georgians believe that a guest is a gift from God.
+Great news for travellers – Georgians believe that a guest is a gift from God.
+This makes hospitality a way of life in Georgia.
 At every supra (traditional Georgian feast) guests are welcomed with open arms and locals delight in feeding newcomers traditional treats.
 If you’re from abroad then you’re considered to be a guest of the country.
 Mealtimes are celebrated as they bring people together and there is always plenty of wine and food going around.
-There is a ‘tamada’ or toastmaster present at every ‘supra’ (traditional Georgian feast).
+There is a ‘tamada’ or toastmaster present at every ‘supra’.
 This person is required to entertain, inspire or give thanks.
-If you find yourself welcomed into a Georgian home remember to raise a glass and say “Gaumarjos!” (“cheers” in Georgian).
+If you find yourself welcomed into a Georgian home remember to raise a glass and say “Gaumarjos!” (cheers!).

 Georgia is a beautiful and unique country, ready to be explored.
-And the best part of all, you can tour Azerbaijan, Armenia and Georgia with us!
-Simply go here for more.
+After learning more about the country Georgia, you should be ready for a trip!
+And the best part of all, you can enjoy local Georgia tour packages and tour Azerbaijan, Armenia and Georgia with us!
+Simply take a look at our Caucasus region tours here for more.